 Pay particular attention to the skills and requirements they list in the job posting.
 This will give you important insights into what they want to know about you in the interview.
 For example, if photoshop is a required skill, then be prepared to talk about the ways you've successfully used photoshop to complete jobs and tasks in the past.

-A lot of people also wonder what to wear to a job interview.
-But picking job interview outfits doesn’t have to be complicated.
-It is usually better to be overdressed than underdressed.
-So no matter what the job might be, it’s always a good idea to dress Business Professional.
+It is also usually better to be overdressed than underdressed.
+So no matter what the job might be, it's always a good idea to dress Business Professional.

 Business Professional includes things like skirts, suits, suit jackets, blazers, button-down shirts, collared shirts, and dress shoes.

 It's also important that you manage your grooming before a job interview as well.
 To give your best first impression you want to be clean, look clean, and smell clean.
 Also, be careful not to wear too much perfume or cologne.
 The purpose of proper grooming is to look like you know how to manage and take care of yourself.

 Plan your transportation ahead of time for the day of the interview.
 Know how you are getting there and when you need to leave.
 Be 15 minutes early to make sure you aren't late and to show how punctual you are.